-The electronic and steric modularity associated with the resulting complexes have made N-heterocyclic carbene ligands (NHCs) candidates when designing new metal complexes for catalysis.
-Nolan and co-workers are among the pioneers in the use of NHC ligands for catalysis, and they have reported the use of Cu-NHCs for a variety of catalytic transformations.
-Conjugate reduction of a,ß-unsaturated ketones and esters, the hydrosilylation of ketones, the cyclopropanation of terminal alkenes, as well as olefinations, carbene transfer reactions, aziridination of olefins, and methylenation of aldehydes (Scheme 1) are among some examples of the uses of Cu-NHC complexes (specifically (IPr)CuCl) in modern catalysis.
+N-heterocyclic carbene ligands have proven very popular in the last 20 years.
+The electronic and steric modularity associated with the resulting complexes have made NHCs obvious candidates when designing new metal complexes for catalysis.
+Nolan and co-workers are among the pioneers in the use of NHC ligands for catalysis and they have reported the use of Cu-NHCs for a variety of catalytic transformations.
+Conjugate reduction of a,ß-unsaturated ketones and esters, the hydrosilylation of ketones, the cyclopropanation of terminal alkenes, as well as olefinations, carbene transfer reactions, aziridination of olefins, and methylenation of aldehydes (Scheme 4) are among some examples of the uses of Cu-NHC complexes (specifically (IPr)CuCl) in modern catalysis.
 Finally, these catalysts are air- and moisture-stable, and they can be used as precursors to synthesize more air-sensitive complexes.1

 To continue reading please sign in or create an account.Don't Have An Account?